99 Nights in the Forest hero image

 Rescue Reward

-Third rescue.
+Third rescue: +1 to your day-counter multiplier.
 Yellow tent added to camp.

 CASE #004